BZemba87/true-crime-story-time/README.md

 - As a user/admin, I want the number of likes on each post to be visible so that I can easily see which ones are popular

 ## Member User Goals ##
-- As a user with an account, I want to be able to log in easily
+- As a user with an account, I want to be able to log in easily and be remembered
 - As a user with an account, I want to be able to like or unlike blog posts
 - As a user with an account, I want to be able to log out